 GATE program creates customized student learning

 ADVANCE FOR THE WEEKEND OF JAN.
-28-29 AND THEREAFTERIn a Jan.
-11, 2017 photo, Chris Padesky, a teacher at Spring Creek Elementary School in Laramie, teaches a lesson.
+28-29 AND THEREAFTER - In a Jan.
+11, 2017 photo, James Specht, left, and Acadia Moro, right, both third-graders, work on math problems at Spring Creek Elementary School in Laramie.

 Comments